bensallen/ansible-role-chrootbuild/README.md

 ------------

 - Systemd build based system
-- Allow Ansible to connect to a non-standard SSH port as defined in the inventory for the chroot with ansible_ssh_port
+- Allow Ansible to connect to a non-standard SSH port as defined in the inventory for the chroot with ansible_port
 - Each chroot built on the same host should have unique variables:
-  - ansible_ssh_port
+  - ansible_port
   - chroot_dir

 Role Variables